pensthiel/Master_Work_In_Progress/README.md

 ### How the Underwater audio feels
 Underwater, sound is muted but not weak: strong in the low end but lacking sharpness.
 It feels engulfing, with no clear direction, as if the sound wraps around you.
 There’s a thickness to it, like it’s being pushed through a dense medium.

-### On Recreating Underwater Soundscapes
+### Recreating Underwater Soundscapes

-#### Attenuation
-High frequencies fade as sound travels.
+**Attenuation** - High frequencies fade as sound travels.

-#### Refraction
-Sound bends due to water temperature and pressure changes.
+**Refraction** - Sound bends due to water temperature and pressure changes.

-#### Absorption
-High frequencies disappear faster than low ones.
+**Absorption** - High frequencies disappear faster than low ones.

-#### Impedance mismatch
-Water transmits sound differently than air, altering perception.
+**Impedance mismatch** - Water transmits sound differently than air, altering perception.

-#### Non-directionality
-Sound seems to come from everywhere.
+**Non-directionality** - Sound seems to come from everywhere.

-#### Low-pass filtering
-High frequencies are reduced, leaving deep, muffled tones.
+**Low-pass filtering** - High frequencies are reduced, leaving deep, muffled tones.

-#### Reverberation
-Continuous, diffused echoes rather than distinct reflections.
+**Reverberation** - Continuous, diffused echoes rather than distinct reflections.

 ### Caustics
 it was really cool to see how the caustics look in the real world. you can see how the shape of the water surface bends the light into moving patterns, and the color spectrum.